moni8/moni8/README.md

 I excel in the software development life cycle, employing a test-driven development approach.
 I'm experienced in Agile methodologies, issue-tracking tools, and continuous integration/continuous deployment (CI/CD) practices.
 I have a proven track record of delivering high-quality code, conducting thorough code reviews, and ensuring mobile responsiveness and accessibility.

+## Data Science and NLP Enthusiast

+I'm passionate about data science, natural language processing (NLP), and machine learning.
+While I have a strong background as a Full Stack Developer, I've also been exploring the exciting world of data science.

+Check out my NLP assignments in the [NLP Projects](https://github.com/moni8/naturallanguageprocessing) section below, and stay tuned for more data science projects coming soon!

 ## 📚 Education

 - **Master of Science in Computer Science:** Expected May 2024, Purdue University, Fort Wayne, IN, United States